Buying Goods and Services

 For more on both these topics, call or email Calli Price (x3723).

-Our single UC Office of the President contracted supplier for office furniture is Steelcase.
+Our UC contracted supplier for broadline office furniture is Steelcase.
 UC Office of the President requires that we procure at least 80% of our office furniture spend with Steelcase.
 The campus Steelcase dealer is Tangram, who has a dedicated support team available at: UCSBadmin@tangraminteriors.com.
 Tangram does offer alternative products to Steelcase, and any custom or specialty products may be subject to deposit requirements.

 Tangram Customer Feedback Form